Home

 About

-I needed a way to manage multiple timers, so I have created this application.
-The CLI application is free to download and use.
-It has no restrictions.
+I needed a way to manage multiple timers which count down time, so I have created this application.
 You can download the binary if you type in the shell prompt bellow.

 features